xerodotc/rangsitcity-waterlevel/README.md

 * `status`: Flag status, can be `green`, `yellow`, `orange`, `red`.
 * `record_time`: Data point recorded time in RFC3339 format.

-Data points are ordered from oldest to newest data point.
+Data points in historical data are ordered from oldest to newest data point.